UK official warns EU over Brexit 'insult'

 "I'm a bit concerned because the precondition for fruitful discussions has to be the UK accepts the consequences of its own choices," the official said.

-"The sooner we move beyond 'let's just keep everything we have now'… the sooner we move away from this fantasy then the quicker we can make progress."
+"The sooner we move beyond 'let's just keep everything we have now'… the sooner we move away from this fantasy, then the quicker we can make progress."

 On the issue of the Irish border, the official said "we are running out of time" and that there had been no agreement, in three days of talks this week, on the "crunch items" of customs and regulatory alignment between Northern Ireland and the Irish Republic.